Disclosure and barring service

 - a child (an individual aged under 18 years).

-More information on the scheme and the application process is available on Disclosure Scotland’s website.
+Further information is available on the Disclosure Scotland website.